Ann Mincieli

 Ann Mincieli is a recording and mix engineer.
 She is best known for her work with Alicia Keys.
-Mincieli has three Grammy Awards and five nominations.
+Mincieli has four Grammy Awards and six nominations.

 Work with Alicia Keys

 Mincieli is co-founder of Jungle City Studios with Alicia Keys.
 She is a partner with Alicia Keys in She Is the Music, a non-profit organization to increase the number of women in the music industry.